-One thermostatically controlled cooling fan (18, Fig 6.1c) has been provided for forced air cooling.
-Temperature of a critical hot spot inside the inverter (Power Transformer T6) is monitored to activate the fan and the over temperature shut-down.
-When the temperature of this hot spot reaches $55^{\circ}$ C $\pm$ $3^{\circ}$ C, the fan is switched ON.
+Cooling is carried out by thermostatically controlled fan (behind opening 5 in Fig 6.1).
+Temperature of a critical hot spot inside the inverter is monitored to activate the fan and the over temperature shut-down.
+When the temperature of this hot spot reaches $55^{\circ}C \pm 3^{\circ}C$, the fan is switched ON.
 The fan will be automatically switched OFF once the hot spot cools down to 45°C ± 3°C. Please note that the fan may not switch ON at low loads or if the ambient temperature is cooler.
 This is normal.